siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 - how coherent overlap of distinct portions of the same field produces non-null interaction terms in the observables,
-- how that overlap is written phenomenologically as a constitutive loading of the same field,
+- how that overlap is summarized phenomenologically by a local effective refractive index,
-- how the closure-relevant retarded case fits inside that more general self-interaction picture,
+- how the closure-relevant retarded case fits inside that more general self-interaction picture and can be written in dielectric form,
 - and how that loading bends transport by ordinary refraction.

 It does **not** yet require closure.